okritvik/Design-and-Simulation-of-Four-Legged-Robot-With-Wheels/readme.txt

 7) To run inverse kinematics validation:
 	Moving the front right leg in triangular wave motion = /\ which is computed with the sin function with different amplitude : rosrun project2_control validation.py

+The workspace study and inverse kinematics joint angles plots are added in the repository.
+Required packages are: matplotlib and math.
+Python Version Used: Python 3